-Organize the breeding of two dogs in the beginning of a long adventure!
+Organize the breeding of two dogs at the beginning of a long adventure!
 As soon as the mating went on, and the pregnancy is confirmed, you must engage with your network to find potential buyers.
 Knowing how to sell your puppies online is the key to a successful long-term breeding plan.

 Is It Legal to Sell Dogs Online?

 To this date, there is no specific law or regulation pertaining to the sale and purchase of dogs and puppies online, apart from ordinary contract law if you sign a puppy sales agreement.
 Therefore, it is indeed legal to sell a puppy or even an entire litter of puppies online.
 Actually, the age of the dog(s) in question does not matter whatsoever.

 Certain states in the United States of America, but also some other jurisdictions, are having a regulation asking professional dog breeders to sign up for a commercial breeding license.
 It is a requirement for you to read the currently applied set of texts on commercial breeding in order to be clear on the threshold limit from which you must subscribe for this mandatory license.
 This is generally a number that corresponds to the number of puppies sold, or the number of breeding bitches a breeder owns or owned for the year.

 Dog breeders are offered a wide array of choices to ethically and quickly sell puppies online.
 Puppy sales platforms, classified ad services, Facebook Groups, and even their own kennel websites are the best ways to sell dogs online.

 When thinking about selling your dogs online, you first need to decide what channels will you publicize your puppies for sale on.
 You can stick to only one channel, or work on several.
 What matters is for you to get these different jobs done efficiently: